 Picture Perfect started as a microgame in a WarioWare-style game for the 2021 Scribble Jam.

-The team ended up liking the microgame concept a whole lot more.
+My teammates and I ended up liking the microgame concept a whole lot more.

 Once a painting is finished it's rated.
 Depending on the painting, players can earn one of 3 different ribbons for their artistic endeavors.